seismo-learn/links/TODO/codes.md

 - [sem2dpack](https://github.com/jpampuero/sem2dpack): A spectral element method for 2D wave propagation and fracture dynamics, with emphasis on computational seismology and earthquake source dynamics.

-### Discontinuous Galerkin Method

-- [SeisSol](https://github.com/SeisSol/SeisSol): a scientific software for the numerical simulation of seismic wave phenomena and earthquake dynamics

-### Surface waves in 3D structures

-- [Couplage](http://www.quest-itn.org/library/software/couplage): Modelling of propagation of surface waves in 3D structures by mode coupling method

 ---------------